reruo321/Deep-Learning-Practice/001-What-is-Deep-Learning/README.md

 1. Simplicity - No need to use feature engineering.
 Can make a model with a few Tensor operation and train it with end-to-end
 2. Expandability - Deep learning is easily parallelized in GPU or TPU, so takes advantage of Moore's Law.
-3. Utility & Reusability -
+3. Utility & Reusability - Unlike many other previous machine learning methods, deep learning model can be trained by additional data, without starting from the beginning.
+Enable to use continual online learning.
+Can reuse a model to other purpose, or some work to make stronger model.
+Can also apply deep learning model on a small dataset.